Explainer and Timeline - The Lawsuit Behind Rocket's Fight

 • Shows a consistent values-based litigation approach focused on public safety, transparency, and fair process over multiple years.

-• Illustrates longstanding use of Strategic Thought Leadership concepts to frame arguments and clarify systemic issues for the court.
+• Illustrates longstanding use of Strategic Thought Leadership (STL) concepts to frame arguments and clarify systemic issues for the court.

 • Supports Plaintiffs' position in the current case that the quality and structure of their filings reflect established litigation skills and STL methodology, not undisclosed AI authorship.

-• Defendants included the same ownership entity as the current case (SAC 181, LLC) and the predecessor of Meridian Residential Group, LLC, the management entity in the current case (Roasdstead) as well as Comcast and Dominion Energy
+• Defendants included the same ownership entity as the current case (SAC 181, LLC) and the predecessor of Meridian Residential Group, LLC, the management entity in the current case (Roadstead) as well as Comcast and Dominion Energy

 • Click here to see the "AI Paranoia Act I" filing by Defense (as well as the Plaintiffs' filing in response) or Click here to get your "AIbraham" AI Bogeyman Action Figure.